| |

 Many of Regina's attractions are situated in or near the park.
 The

-majestic Legislative Buildings and adjoining flower gardens are
+majestic Legislative Building and adjoining flower gardens are

 the focal point of area.
 The Saskatchewan